Psychosocial Pressures

 G6: Maintaining Affluence

-Well-Being is the natural structural pressure because that is wealth is about maintaining your standard of living.
+Well-Being is the natural structural pressure because wealth is about maintaining your standard of living and the comforts it provides.

 However, in terms of operating the component groups, it seems that well-being depends on the application of autonomy in regard to what level of affluence calls for action.
-So this pressure also applies to labeling events as misfortune or activating your energies in the search for greater wealth.
+This pressure also applies to labeling events as misfortune or activating your energies in the search for greater wealth.

 G7: Awakening Ambition